 The RSPB's famous Titchwell reserve lies within a short drive of our hotel.
 Little Egret, Marsh Harrier, Avocet and Barn Owl are among resident species to look for, and in spring we can watch and listen for the elusive Bittern, too.
 On the coastal pools and beaches, large numbers of waders will be on the move - northbound in May - with the bonus that many will be in looking at their very best now, in full breeding dress.
 Black-tailed and Bar-tailed Godwits, Knot and Grey Plover can look particularly resplendent and we may well see the flamboyant Ruff and perhaps a Little Stint or Curlew Sandpiper or two.
-Scarcities too can, and indeed do, turn up and our last May group was treated to a tiny Temminck’s Stint and a trip of 21 Dotterel!
-Up to 30 species of wader are possible, while Little, Common and Sandwich Terns fish offshore.
+Red-crested Pochard and up to 30 species of wader are possible in May, while Little, Common and Sandwich Terns fish offshore.

 In spring, Norfolk’s extensive woodlands burst back into life - and new arrivals of summer visitors ensure that each day’s birding is as exciting as it is different.
 On one morning, we offer the chance to go out early (optional!) to experience the best of spring bird song.
 During the first few hours of the day, the cool morning air is filled with the magic of bird song across a misty marsh, where our senses may be accosted by a secretive Cetti's Warbler, 'shouting at us' from a watery thicket, or soothed by the sound of a distant Cuckoo.